yeppog/tp/docs/UserGuide.md

 **Format:**

-`task edit INDEX [ti/TITLE] [d/DESCRIPTION] [ts/TIMESTAMP] [t/TAG] [c/CONTACT]…`
+`task edit INDEX [ti/TITLE] [d/DESCRIPTION] [ts/TIMESTAMP] [t/TAG]… [c/CONTACT]…`

 - Edits the task at the specified INDEX.
 The index refers to the index number shown in the displayed task list.
 The index must be a positive integer 1,2,3 …
 - At least one of the optional fields must be provided
-- Existing values will be updated to the input values.When editing tags, the existing tags of the task will be removed i.e adding of tags is not cumulative.
+- Existing values will be updated to the input values.
+When editing tags or contacts, the existing tags of the task will be removed i.e adding of tags and contact are not cumulative.
-- You can remove all the task’s tags by typing tag/ without specifying any tags after it.
+- You can remove all the task’s tags by typing `t/` without specifying any tags after it.
+This applies to contacts and `c/` as well.

 **Example:**